wrays/find-my-open-park/README.md

 - Avid park user for cycling, walking, and hiking
 - [LinkedIn](https://www.linkedin.com/in/stefanwray)

-**Why important challenge?**

-With Austin growing as fast as it is, with a finite space for urban parks, and with demand for use of that park space growing, it's important to have an improved system to help people have better information about when parks are available for use.

 ### Are you representing a group in submitting this project idea?